icarus-initiative/organization_core/resources.md

 -
 - Welcome to an unofficial developer resource collection.
 - We are not associated with any groups (Solana, SOLHack, Figment.io).
-- We do hang out in SOLHACK #study-groups discord.
+- We like to hang out [Icarus Discord](https://discord.gg/9yYsQVYR3K)

+---

+## A Beginner's Guide

+- It's very easy to get overwhelmed with the amount of resources out there.
+- The best thing is to check out the expedition resources and recommended readings.
+- These resources have been vetted by other developers/pilots and appear in order of level.
-- Recommended path to get started:
+- Recommended path to get started: [Figment.io Solana Protocol](https://learn.figment.io/protocols/solana)
   - Solana Protocol on [figment.io](http://figment.io).
   - Read how KK's twitter thread on [learning Solana](https://twitter.com/karthikkalyan90/status/1394805514840596482).
   - The Learn [Rust book](https://doc.rust-lang.org/book/) paired with Rustlings on [rust-lang.org](https://www.rust-lang.org/learn).